ontio/cross-chain/btc/cross-chain_transaction_construction_tool_user_manual.md

 |           RPC user name            | BTC full node RPC user name                                                                                                                                               |
 |            RPC password            | BTC full node RPC password                                                                                                                                                |

 The picture below illustrates a transaction that transfers **0.0001 BTC** to the Ethereum test net.
 The transaction fee is set to 0.00001 BTC.
-The target chain token contract hash, the receving address on the target chain, and Etherum's chain ID is also specified.
+The target chain token contract hash, the receiving address on the target chain, and Ethereum's chain ID is also specified.
 And then then the UTXO details are provided which can also be fetched directly using the BTC full node's RPC.

 <div align=center><img width="430" height="180" src="./pic/param.png"/></div>